robbiemanson/site-starter/README.md

 ### Configure new site locally
 1. `git clone git@github.com:robbiemanson/site-starter.git` into a new directory, or download zip
-2. `bundle install` (to install Gems)
+2. `bundle install` to install Gems
-3. `brew install imagemagick` (for Gulp-powered image resizing)
+3. `brew install imagemagick && brew install graphicsmagick` for Gulp-powered image resizing
-4. `brew install graphicsmagick` (ditto)
-5. `npm install` (install NPM packages; restart shell)
+4. `npm install` to install NPM packages

-Now just open the site in your text editor and away you go.
-Some important changes you'll want to make:
+5. Restart shell

+You can now start [local development](#local-development)

+### Find + replace important elements

-1. Find and replace all instances of `examplesite.com` with URL of new site
+1. Replace all instances of `examplesite.com` with URL of new site
-2. Find and replace instances of `Site Owner`
+2. Replace instances of `Site Owner`
 3. Replace instances of `http://stagingAssetURL.com` with staging asset URL (e.g. Cloudfront distribution URL)
-3. Replace `favicon.png`
+4. Replace `favicon.png`

 ### Configure hosting
 * Configure domain on [Route 53](https://console.aws.amazon.com/route53) including `assets.` and `staging.` subdomains (see one of the other examples e.g. mademountain.com)